SD0249/Demon-Engine/README.md

 # Demon-Engine
-- Main Objective : A Custom Game Engine made with the purpose to deepen my understanding of the subject.
+- Main Objective : A Custom Game Engine made with the purpose to deepen my understanding of the subject. <br />
 *Note: Faraday will be a plug in for this engine to use later
 *********************************************************************
 ## Window API (Window Class / Device Context)